queelius/AlgoTree/docs/source/flattree.rst

 - **Abstraction:** Hides the complexity of the flat dictionary structure, presenting a more intuitive tree-like interface.
 - **Flexibility:** Allows you to work with sub-trees and individual nodes seamlessly.

-Logical Root Node
+Root Node
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^

-In `FlatTree`, the concept of a logical root node simplifies the representation and manipulation of trees.
+In `FlatTree`, the root node is the first node found that has no parent.
-The logical root node, denoted as `__ROOT__`, is not a physical node in the tree but a conceptual node that serves as the parent of all nodes without an explicit parent reference.
-This approach ensures that a forest (multiple trees) can be represented as a single tree structure.

-Benefits of a Logical Root Node:

-- **Unified Structure:** Converts a forest into a single tree, simplifying operations and visualizations.
-- **Consistency:** Ensures all nodes are part of a single hierarchy, making traversal and manipulation more straightforward.
-- **Flexibility:** Allows easy addition of new nodes without worrying about their initial placement in the hierarchy.
+If there are multiple root nodes, they and their descendants are treated as orphans and are not part of the tree structure.

+We provide a method, `forest`, which returns a list of all of the trees in the structure.
+We also provide a `reroot` method to change the root node of the tree, and a `merge_under` method to merge all of the trees in the forest under a new root node.

 `FlatTree` Class
 ----------------